 b.
 A narrative report is required for reactive inspections and for findings which may involve an enforcement conference or escalated enforcement.
 For escalated cases, the narrative report should only address the areas in which safety concerns and violations are identified and all other areas shall be covered in the inspector notes.
 Inspector notes must document routine inspection activities that are not covered in the narrative report.
 All inspection documentation shall be filed in the licensee or vendor docket file.

 05.08 Methods of Transmitting Inspection Results .
 Region-based inspection reports shall be transmitted to licensees in accordance with regional instructions.
-For headquarters-led inspections, results shall be reported to the licensee or vendor by issuing the following: 1) an NRC Form 591 (in accordance with the guidance in this and the Enforcement Manual), or 2) issuance of a narrative report for those situations described in 05.07(b).
+For headquarters-led inspections, results shall be reported to the licensee or vendor by issuing the following: 1) an NRC Form 591 (in accordance with the guidance in this IMC and the Enforcement Manual), or 2) issuance of a narrative report for those situations described in 05.07(b).

 Inspector notes (used for headquarters-led inspections) shall be reviewed and signed by the Rules, Inspections and Operations (RIO) Branch Chief and shall be entered into the Agency-wide Documents Access and Management System (ADAMS).